 While we ate, Gloudina gave us four torches between nine guests (“so you have to help each other”) and left us with instructions.

 After dinner, as darkness fell, we had to find our own way to the next location of the evening, using our torches to find a series of reflective markers.
-The nine of us walked through the woods in the dark, alternating between laughter and anticipation.
+The nine of us walked through the woods in the dark, alternating between laughter and nervous anticipation.
 We scrambled over banks and wound our way past tall trees that loomed imposingly in the sky.